 Do you ever wonder what to do with your napkin during a dinner party or at a fine restaurant?
 Should you put it in your lap, and if so, when?
 Then what do you do with it after you're finished eating?
+Do you put it on your plate, beside the plate, or over the back of your chair?
+These are typical questions many people have about the proper way to use a napkin.

 When dining, using your napkin properly is an important part of the experience.
 Not only is it handy for blotting spills and patting your mouth, but it is also essential when you need to clean your hands.
 Here are some etiquette tips for using your napkin while eating.